bouncmpe230/qt_core_concepts/README.md

 ## **5. Subclassing in Qt**

 **Subclassing** is the basic act of defining a “derived” class that inherits the data members and member functions of its “base” class.
-What does subclassing do for us in Qt?
+Why is it important for us in Qt?

 In a sense, Qt is built around inheritance.
 If you follow the inheritance tree, you will see that almost everything ultimately derives from QObject, QWidget, or QQuickItem.
 This means that if you want to add a signal or a slot to an object, or handle events in a different way than is inherited, you can simply *subclass* to achieve the desired outcome.